Saleno-Center-for-Human-Flourishing/landing-site/docs/events/Meta-Ethics/Course-Material/week-07.md

 > However, the prosecution argued successfully that even if the experiments did not violate the defendant's own laws, they were still crimes against humanity.
 The idea was that there was a law more basic than civil laws exists---a moral law---and these doctors and others should have known what this basic moral law required. [@fial24, 148]

-4. The Moral Law is Universal
+4. The Moral Law is Universal.

 * Applies to all humans
 * Denies moral relativism or moral subjectivism, since accordingly, some moral facts are applicable on the basis of culture etc, or dependent on one's subjective acceptance of that law.